cabforum/servercert/docs/EVG.md

 For Non‐Commercial Entity Subjects (International Organizations), the CA SHALL include the Registration Number as obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.D), using any one of the common date formats.

-If the CA has disclosed a set of acceptable format or formats for Registration Numbers for the applicable Registration Agency or Incorporating Agency, as described in [Section 3.2.2.1.3](#32213-disclosure-of-verification-sources), the CA MUST ensure, prior to issuance, that the Registration Number is valid according to at least one currently disclosed format for that applicable Registration Agency or Incorporating agency.
+If the CA has disclosed a set of acceptable format or formats for Registration Numbers for the applicable Registration Agency or Incorporating Agency, as described in [Section 3.2.2.1.3](#32213-disclosure-of-verification-sources), the CA MUST ensure, prior to issuance, that the Registration Number is valid according to at least one currently disclosed format for that applicable Registration Agency or Incorporating Agency.

 ##### 7.1.4.2.6 Subject Physical Address of Place of Business Field